djmsampson/layout2/tbx/layoutdoc/uixVButtonBox.md

 ## Syntax

-* `vbb = uix.VButtonBox()` creates a new, default, *unparented* vertical button box.
+`b = uix.VButtonBox()` creates a new, default, *unparented* vertical button box.
 This is a type of [vertical layout](uixVBox.md) specialized for arranging a column of buttons, checkboxes, or similar graphical elements.
 All elements are given equal size and by default are centered in the drawing area.
 The justification can be changed as required.

-* `vbb = uix.VButtonBox( n1, v1, n2, v2, ... )` also sets one or more property values.
+`b = uix.VButtonBox(n1,v1,n2,v2,...)` also sets one or more property values.

 ## Properties